featherbb/featherbb/readme.md

 * Make use of a PHP accelerator such as OPCache
 * Make sure PHP has the zlib module installed to allow FeatherBB to gzip output
+* If you download directly from the repository, make sure to run a composer install to setup the dependencies (Slim Framework and some more)

 ## Links